rust-cli/book/src/tutorial/errors.md

 This is why we can write `return Err(error);` in the second match arm.
 See how there is an `Ok(())` at the bottom?
-It's the default return value of the function and means "Result is okay, as has no content".
+It's the default return value of the function and means "Result is okay, and has no content".

 <aside>